ibm-cloud-docs/speech-to-text/language-create.md

 Follow these steps to create, add contents to, and train a custom language model for the {{site.data.keyword.speechtotextfull}} service:
 {: shortdesc}

 1. [Create a custom language model](#createModel-language).
 You can create multiple custom models for the same or different domains.
 The process is the same for any model that you create.
-Language model customization is available for most previous-generation models and for all next-generation models.
+Language model customization is available for all large speech models, most previous-generation models and for all next-generation models.
 For more information, see [Language support for customization](/docs/speech-to-text?topic=speech-to-text-custom-support).
 1. [Add a corpus to the custom language model](#addCorpus).
 A corpus is a plain text document that uses terminology from the domain in context.
 You can add multiple corpora serially, one at a time, to a custom model. *For custom models that are based on previous-generation models,* the service builds a vocabulary for a custom model by extracting terms from corpora that do not exist in its base vocabulary. *For custom models that are based on next-generation models,* the service extracts character sequences rather than words from corpora.
 1. [Add words to the custom language model](#addWords).
 You can also add custom words to a model individually.
 You can specify how the words from a custom model are to be displayed in a speech transcript and how they are pronounced in audio. *For custom models that are based on previous-generation models,* you can also modify custom words that are extracted from corpora.
 1. [Train the custom language model](#trainModel-language).
 After you add corpora and words to the custom model, you must train the model.
 Training prepares the custom model for use in speech recognition.
 The model does not use new or modified corpora or words until you train it.